daulet/cmd/README.md

 # cmd

-Most common usage is pass in your message as an argument to the command:
+Most common usage is to pass to your message as an argument:
 ```bash
 $ cmd hi
 Hello!
 How can I help you today?